 The only access to the showgrounds for those setting up your Trade Display will be via Long Street through Driveway 2, Gate 3.
 Please arrive between 6.00am and 8.00am on the day and have $10 per person gate fee ready.
 Access to set up your shade structure is also available between 3.00pm and 5.00pm on Saturday.
 Driveway 2 is the eastern most driveway off Long Street.
 Your car/trailer may be parked in the area set aside for this purpose to the right of the driveway.
 Please be aware that this driveway will also be used by people entering their machines in the Concours D’Elegance.

 Entertainment includes a wide variety of food vendors, free face painting, kiddie’s rides.
-The ever-popular DYNO will be there with punters given the chance to test out their machines and win prizes for the top horsepower on the day.

 At midday a Make a Wish Foundation representative makes a speech introducing a Make a Wish recipient.
 At 2.30 trophy presentations for the actual Concours D’Elegance winners is conducted.